fredrickyalley/SecureGate/README.md

 ## Documentation

-Check out the [full documentation](documentation/index.html) for detailed information about the Auth module, services, and more.
+Check out the [full documentation](https://fredrickyalley.github.io/SecureGate/docs/index.html) for detailed information about the Auth module, services, and more.

-## Documentation
+## Contribution

-Check out our documentation at [docs.securegates.com](https://docs.securegates.com).
+Contributions to the Secure Gates library are welcome!
+If you find any issues or have suggestions for improvement, feel free to open a pull request or create an issue on the repository.

 ## License